Withdrawing from Individual Courses

 - You should consult your residence hall director if you will drop below the full time status of 12 hours.

 Withdrawal must be done online by the deadline day for the term.
 Consult the Office of the Registrar Calendar to know the exact deadline for your course.
-For information about account adjustments for individual course withdrawal, please contact the Bursar's Office (LU B32, 765-285-1643).
+For information about account adjustments for individual course withdrawal, please contact Student Financial Services (LU B32, 765-285-1643).

 To do your course withdrawal, use MyBSU (my.bsu.edu): Self Service Banner.
 Choose "Course Add/Drop/Withdrawal" in the Registration menu.
 Select "Web Withdrawal" from the action menu beside your course, and then select "Submit Changes" to complete the procedure.